Paramètres d'affichage

 How to do it?

-You can also contact a notary.
+You can also inquire with a notary.

 You must make an appointment or send an email to the French embassy or consulate of the country where the marriage will be celebrated.